-Many start-ups right now are becoming all too familiar with that ‘pivot’ word.
+Many businesses right now are becoming all too familiar with that ‘pivot’ word.

 And with budget cuts galore and resource also feeling the strain, one of the first places you might look is your value proposition.